Aravindpc/springboot-rest-api/README.md

-# springboot-rest-api
+# Springboot Rest API
- Basic REST API project using Springboot and Maven with MYSQL database
+ Basic REST API project using Springboot and Maven with MYSQL database.

 ## How To Run
    This application is embedded with Tomcat 8 so there is no need to install tomcat on local machine.